cyclestreets/cyclestreets-setup/README.md

 After the repository has been cloned from Github above, proceed by making your own `.config.sh` file based on the [.config.sh.template](https://github.com/cyclestreets/cyclestreets-setup/blob/master/.config.sh.template) file.

-Provide a password for the subversion repository for your username, ie `repopassword` in the config file.
-By default the script will try the same password as provided for the cyclestreteets user.

 The *root* user is required to install the packages, but most of the installation is done as the *cyclestreets* user (using `sudo`).

     user@machine:/opt/cyclestreets-setup/$ sudo install-website/run.sh